 - Release Date: May 12, 2025

-- My Role: Original Concept, Direction, Game Design, All GML Programming, Art.
+- My Role: Original Concept, Direction, Game Design, GML Programming, Writing, Sound Design, Trailer Direction.

 More Info